Filpill/blog-web/content/projects/2022-07-17-github-cli.md

 ```
 Staging is the process of preparing the changed files for the next commit.

 You can stage the files with add; the full stop will include all files that have changed.
-Or you can explictly write which files you want to add to the commit.
+Or you can explicitly write which files you want to add to the commit.

 The **commit** command will create the commit, (the -m flag allows you to add a commit message inline):